4.9-Stars

 Switching Electrical Panel

-Switchboards consist of multiple components mounted inside a large metal enclosure, including switches, fuses or circuit breakers, control devices, and cable or busbar connections.
-The switches allow circuits to be manually turned on or off, while the fuses or breakers provide overload protection by automatically shutting off power to a faulted circuit.
+Switchboards are made up of several components housed within a large metal box.
+You’ll find switches, fuses or circuit breakers, control devices, and cable or busbar connections inside.
+The switches let you manually turn circuits on and off, while fuses or breakers step in to automatically cut power if something goes wrong, protecting from overload.

 Key Switchboard Specifications